 So in person, apparently he's very likable.

-Um so I want him to do well, and I don't want him to uh if you call this a mistake, and I think that'd be fair, the Sandy Hook, the way he treated the Sandy Hook thing, it does look like a mistake.
+And I don't want him to, if you call this a mistake, and I think that'd be fair, the San Diego, the way he treated the San Diego thing.

 But do you want to lose everything he has to offer to the world, which I think is a lot, because that one mistake?

-It's not like he's he's going to jail, but how in the world is he allowed to make a living and also contribute?
+It's not like he's going to jail, but how in the world is he allowed to make a living and also contribute, you know, contribute to taxes, contribute to the world, contribute to the way we see or think.

-So that that's an actual question.
+So that's an actual question.

 How do you go on?

-Because it looks like they would take whatever so his business is gone, but let's say he reconstitutes a new business.
+Because it looks like they would take whatever, so his business is gone, but let's say he reconstitutes a new business.

 That wouldn't be the hardest thing.